 Scooter and motorcycle drivers are allowed to park at meters and paid parking areas.
 After the operator parks the vehicle in the single space, they must follow the correct guidelines specified by city ordinance to begin operation of the meter.
 When a driver parks their vehicle in the paid parking area they must insert the correct amount of money.
 Following the money deposit, a receipt will be given to the driver to put on display on the motorcycle.

-Motorcycle drivers must follow the following guidelines when displaying the receipt on the motor vehicle:
+Motorcycle drivers must follow the following motorcycle guide Chicago when displaying the receipt on the motor vehicle:

 Parking in a Residential Area

 In general, residential parking is permitted to residents and their guests.
 Any trucks, cars, or similar vehicles require a residential parking permit or visitor parking permit.
 Scooters and motorcycles are allowed to park in residential zones without displaying any parking permit.

 City of Chicago residents, home owners, apartment renters, or any property controlling entity has to purchase and show a city sticker for any vehicle used in the public way.
 All motorcycle, scooter, and moped owners must display a unique license plate sticker.
 The yearly fee for this sticker is $45.